TeddyBear06/edgedb-php/README.md

 // Establish a connection with the EdgeDB server instance
 $connection = new EdgeDbHttpClient('127.0.0.1', '10700', 'edgedb');

-// Create a EdgeQL query
+// Create an EdgeQL query
 $query = new EdgeQlQuery(
     'select Author {firstname, lastname} filter .lastname = <str>$lastname;', ['lastname' => 'Doe']